 What Drone Developers Must Consider

 Basically, it can be said: Every drone application is different and requires a uniquely and specifically optimized camera system.
 It is important to find the best compromise between image quality, power consumption, computing power, size and weight.
 In particular, the desired image quality, sensitivity to motion artifacts and the selection of the optimum sensor influence the size of the overall system.
 This applies in particular to drones that rely on embedded vision where their cameras are deeply integrated into the drones’ electronic design.
 Interfaces to other drone systems increase the complexity of the architecture adding to design and integration times for new drone developments.
 Powerful on-board processing is also required to control the drone via image data in real time which can eat into the power budget.
 Artificial intelligence such as neural networks improve the precision of autonomous drone control and object recognition allowing these algorithms to run on small ASICs.
 Given all these factors, a drone designer may need to trade off performance for power or space.
 Knowing in advance, all the factors that can influence a drone’s design will aid in ensuring the best decisions are made to minimize costs while maximizing its performance.
+See our article explaining whether to build or to buy a vision system.

 Figure 1, 2, 3 und 4: (c) Sony Semiconductor Solutions – Figure 5: (c) Smolyanskiy et al. 2017 https://arxiv.org/abs/1705.02550